 select from PizzaOrders[price 1km] insert into NBNOrders id, price, distance

 An event stream can have an infinite number of events.
-Windows are a way to select a subset events for further processing.
+Windows are a way to select a subset of events for further processing.
 You can select events in many ways: events came in a time period, last N events etc.

-Output from a window is set of events.
+An output from a window is set of events.
 You can use it for further processing (e.g. joining event streams) or calculate aggregate function like sum and average.

 We can either get output to be triggered when all events are collected or whenever a new event is added.
 We call the first type batch windows and second sliding windows.

-For example, window can collect all pizza orders placed in the last hour and emit the average value of the order once every hour.
+For example, a window can collect all pizza orders placed in the last hour and emit the average value of the order once every hour.

 from PizzaOrders#window.time( 1h ) into HourlyOrderStats avg(price) as avgPrice